Officiating Program – Overview

 • Practice is essential in the journey to accreditation and gaining credentials to Level 1 and Level 2 Referee and becoming a Certified Referee

-• Being observed by a Credentialed Referee is important so that they can provide direction, and ensure that what you are doing is in accordance with Best Practices
+• Being observed by a Credentialed Referee or Registered Trainer is important, so that they can provide direction, and ensure that what you are doing is in accordance with the latest Best Practices.

-• Refereeing tournament matches will give you confidence in what you are doing and assist in preparing you for assessment to Level 1 and Level 2, and evaluation to Certified Referee
+• Refereeing tournament matches will give you confidence in what you are doing and assist in preparing you for assessment to Level 1 and Level 2, and eventually evaluation to Certified Referee.

 Level 1 and Level 2 Requirements